ryzokuken/mf2-docs/dev-guide.md

     when one {You bought {$color :adjective article=indefinite accord=$itemAcc} {$itemAcc}.}
     when * {You bought {$countInt} {$color :adjective accord=$itemAcc} {$itemAcc}.}

+The keyword `let` and the variable name must be separated by whitespace.

 ## Selectors

 A selector selects a specific pattern from a list of available patterns in a message based on the value of its expression.
 A message can have multiple selectors.